AnalogRepublic/go-mysql-queue/README.md

 // Connect to our backend database queue, err := msq.Connect(msq.ConnectionConfig{
-    Type: "mysql", // or could use "sqlite"
+    Type: "mysql", // or could use "sqlite", where the "database" field is the full path, e.g. "./test.db"
     Host: "localhost",
     Username: "root",
     Password: "root",